justinmahar/react-ig-embed/README.md

 The timer uses an exponential backoff, doubling the delay each time.

-To determine if the embed has succeeded, the timer function check to see if a `div` inside the placeholder `blockquote` exists.
+To determine if the embed has succeeded, the timer function checks to see if a `div` no longer exists.
 This div has the class name `instagram-media-pre-embed` and a randomly generated `id` (uuid string), which it uses to check for existence using `document.getElementById()`.
 This div will be replaced when the embed succeeds, so if the div still exists in the DOM, the embed likely failed and it will reattempt the embed.

 You can disable this feature with the `retryDisabled` prop.